US Gaza aid pier not used in Israel’s captives rescue mission: Pentagon

 Several killed in Israeli attacks as Gaza hospitals appeal for helpSeveral killed in Israeli attacks as ...

 “It was near, but I think it’s incidental.
-Again, the pier, the equipment, the personnel all supporting that humanitarian effort had nothing to do with the [Israeli military] rescue operation,” Pentagon spokesperson Patrick Ryder was quoted as saying by the Reuters news agency.
+Again, the pier, the equipment, the personnel all supporting that humanitarian effort had nothing to do with the [Israeli military] rescue operation,” Pentagon spokesperson Patrick Ryder told reporters.

+He added that the Israeli operation – despite its proximity to the US floating dock – does not put American personnel at a “greater risk”.

+“To underscore, the temporary pier on the coast of Gaza was put in place for one purpose only: to help move additional urgently-needed lifesaving assistance to Gaza,” Ryder said.

 The Washington Post reported on Sunday that the Israeli military used a helicopter on a beach “not far from” the US pier to evacuate three of the captives and the soldiers who freed them.